Home > Research & expertise > Research groups > Connor Laboratory

 Connor Laboratory

-The Connor Laboratory combines cutting-edge immunology, molecular biology, and synthetic biology to address the most pressing challenges in immunisation and infectious disease.
-The group takes a multidisciplinary approach, integrating insights into immune cell development and activation, antigen presentation, and immune signalling with innovative vaccine delivery platforms.
+The Connor Lab combines cutting-edge immunology, molecular biology and synthetic biology to address the most pressing challenges in immunisation and infectious disease.
+The team takes a multidisciplinary approach, integrating insights into immune cell development and activation, antigen presentation and immune signalling with innovative vaccine delivery platforms such as mRNA technology.

 The Connor Lab's goal is to advance vaccines that provide long-term protection while addressing critical gaps in current vaccination strategies, such as understanding mucosal immunity for specialised mucosal vaccines and developing personalised therapies for immunocompromised populations.